nicolalamacchia/powerline-consolas/README.md

 ### Use the patched font

-To use this font, just install it and put the following lines in your vimrc file:
+To use this font, just download the file `consola.ttf` and install it, then put the following lines in your vimrc file:

     " Setting the font to Consolas, 11 pt if has("gui_running")